Steps to Re-Apply and Enroll at CCSF

 If you previously completed the assessment process, with the newly enacted Assembly Bill 705, you may be eligible for transfer-level English and Math courses.
-Students may receive English and Math course placements using high school performance data.
+You will automatically receive a transfer-level English and Math placement as part of your CCSF application process.
 For more information, please visit our AB 705 web page.
 For more information, please visit our AB 705 web page.

-Students who feel they need additional language acquisition support may want to take the Credit ESL Placement Test, or talk to a counselor about the ESL sequence at CCSF.
+Students who feel they need additional language acquisition support may want to take the Credit ESL Guided Placement Tool or talk to a counselor about the ESL sequence at CCSF.

 College and/or Test Data

 Students who have completed previous college-level English and/or math coursework or have taken certain tests (Advanced Placement, SAT, ACT, etc.) should follow the College and/or Test Data process to receive their placements.

 Please submit appropriate forms and supporting documents to the Assessment Center by: